liuquan18/Tel_MMLE/README.md

 Then you can run the scripts in the `script` directory to repeat the calculations and generate the plots.

 ## 6. Demo
-The analysis follows "index_generate" --> "extreme_count" --> "composite"
+The analysis follows "index_generate" --> "extreme_count" --> "composite".
+For model = 'MPI_GE', a quick calculation could be:

 1. For "index_generate": go to file `script/calculations_paper/1generate_index/1MMLE_index_generator.py`, a function called `index_gene(model)` can be used to generate index for one model (at specific plev).
 And `script/calculations_paper/1generate_index/1MMLE_index_generator_submitter.sh` can be used to generate index parallelly for all models using mpi4py.